rouvinerh/CTF/picoCTF/Trivial File Transfer Protocol/README.md

 steghide extract -sf picture.bmp

 Picture3.bmp yielded flag.txt, which was the flag in text form.
 Nice challenge, learn to use steghide a bit and also to analyze wireshark packets.
-I'm glad I knew what TFTP was beforehand thanks to Network+.
+I'm glad I knew what TFTP was beforehand thanks to Network+ and CCNA.